 The main purpose of the Steering Committee is to:

 progress against defined goals, making changes as required to ensure the goals remain effective and up to date

 - review the Company’s ESG policies to ensure they are current and support the ESG strategy and goals

-- Environmental: The Company’s impact on the environment and the actions it is taking on climate change including greenhouse gas emissions, energy consumption, alternative fuels, waste management and emergency preparedness
+- Environmental: The Company’s impact on the environment and the actions it is taking on climate change including greenhouse gas emissions, energy consumption, alternative fuels, waste management, and emergency preparedness

-- Governance: The Company’s ethical standards including employee policies and training covering public interest disclosure, bribery & corruption, Security and GDPR
+- Governance: The Company’s ethical standards including employee policies and training covering public interest disclosure, bribery and corruption, security, and GDPR

 - Deputy Chairman (Chair)

-- Managing Director - Container Transport
+- Managing Director - Intermodal

 - Managing Director - Distribution